How to Choose the Right 3PL Company | Cahoot

 In this section, we’ll provide a run-down of standard 3PL processes that make the operation hum.

 To start, ecommerce 3PLs need to be able to see orders received by their clients in real time in order to be able to fulfill them quickly.
-Before the rise of ecommerce, and even in the early days, speed was not a priority for order fulfillment.
+Before the rise of ecommerce, and even in the early days of the ecommerce revolution, speed was not a priority for order fulfillment.
 Many clients would manually send their 3PLs orders in Excel spreadsheets (or even in Word docs) at the end of each day or week, and then the 3PL would get to work fulfilling the orders.

 You don’t need us to tell you that the world works a bit differently these days.